 J-PAL’s Post-Primary Education (PPE) Initiative funds randomized evaluations that develop and test innovative solutions for improving access, quality, and relevance of post-primary education in developing countries.
-The PPE Initiative 8th Round Request for Proposals (RFP) closed on May 7, 2017.
-The 9th Round Request for Proposals will be released in September and close in mid-October, with funding decisions to be announced in late November.
+The PPE Initiative 10th Round Request for Proposals (RFP) is now open.
+The RFP will close on July 1, 2018 with decisions to be announced in August 2018.

 The PPE Initiative aims to generate a body of rigorous evidence through systematic research on open questions in secondary, vocational, and tertiary education.
 Knowledge gaps include questions about pedagogy, the role of information communication technology, the design of teacher incentives, strategies to include and support disadvantaged students, the role of private schools, and mechanisms to increase the demand for schooling among students and their parents.

 Policy Outreach Support Grants: Application Form and Instructions (Rolling applications)

 Expanding Access and Increasing Student Learning in Post-Primary Education in Developing Countries: A Review of the Evidence, by Abhijit Banerjee, Paul Glewwe, Shawn Powers, and Melanie Wasserman (Version of 2013-04-09 - PDF)